authzforce/fiware/doc/UserAndProgrammersGuide.rst

 AuthZForce - User and Programmers Guide
 =======================================

-AuthZForce is the reference implementation of the Authorization PDP GE.
-In this regard, it provides an API to manage XACML-based access control policies and provide authorization decisions based on such policies and the context of a given access request.
+`AuthZForce Server <https://github.com/authzforce/server>`_ is the reference implementation of the Authorization PDP GE.
+In this regard, it provides an API to manage
+XACML-based access control policies and provide authorization decisions based on such policies and the context of a given access request.
 This guide explains how to use the API.